richardschneider/net-dns/doc/articles/truncate.md

 ﻿# Message Trucation

 A [DNS message](xref:Makaretu.Dns.Message) is typically sent over UDP which has a maximum packet size.
-[Truncate(length)](xref:Makaretu.Dns.Message.Truncate) is used to adjust the message to fit into the packet size, by removing [additional records](xref:Makaretu.Dns.Message.AdditionalRecords) and then [authority records](xref:Makaretu.Dns.Message.AuthorityRecords).
+[Truncate](xref:Makaretu.Dns.Message.Truncate*) is used to adjust the message to fit into the packet size, by removing [additional records](xref:Makaretu.Dns.Message.AdditionalRecords) and then [authority records](xref:Makaretu.Dns.Message.AuthorityRecords).